October 08th 2024

 Let's talk about what makes this Walkman tick.
 I’ve opened it up a few times, and it’s a well-built, maintainable device.
 It has a single rubber band, and the components are easy to access.

 One design feature worth highlighting is the take-up reel mechanism.
 Have you heard of Walkmans "eating" tapes?
 This happens when the take-up reel loses traction and stops spinning, while the capstan keeps pulling the tape through.
-This Walkman prevents that by directly connecting the take-up reel to the capstan, meaning both stop together if there's a problem – no tape munching!
+This Walkman's considerable design prevents that, by directly connecting the take-up reel to the capstan (through gears), meaning the chance of a weak rubber idler tire being the problem is prevented – no tape munching!
 Pretty clever, right?

 The exposed motherboard and cassette mechanism.